SethLaske/SethLaske.github.io/_projects/1-branch-battles.md

 Working on the unit animations required a lot of my time over the summer, but allowing each unit to move and feel different was extremely important to the finished game.

 My process for creating these constantly changed, but here are some of my favorites.
-I typically leaned into a slightly humourous side to some of these to compensate for the lack of detailing I was able to offer:
+I typically leaned into a slightly humourous side to some of these to compensate for the lack of detailing I was able to offer.

 Also, learning some basic shaders was a huge addition for my game, and really helped complement the art I had already done.
 The shader I used the most edited the colors of the units, which I used to differentiate the player units from the enemy, as well as giving the boss units clear differences, without requiring extra effort.